 - Once the application has grown to the desired stage, it makes sense to slowly start implementing the microservice architecture.

-- Also, a well designed monolithic architecture application can be converted into microservices architecture base with minimum efforts involved.
+- Also, a well designed monolithic architecture application can be converted into a microservices architecture base with minimum efforts involved.

 So, considering both the approaches, it definitely makes sense to go through the current situation within the implementation and take appropriate steps.

-Is Microservices the best fit?
+Is Microservices the Best Fit?

 - Compared to the standard monolithic architecture, there are a lot of benefits that a microservice architecture has to offer: